conveyal/r5/README.md

 ### Citations

 The Conveyal team is always eager to see cutting-edge uses of our software, so feel free to send us a copy of any thesis, report, or paper produced using this software.
-We also ask that any academic publications using this software cite the papers above, where relevant and appropriate.
+We also ask that any academic or research publications using this software cite the papers above, where relevant and appropriate.

 ## Configuration